moorepants/dissertation/preface.rst

 Dissertation website
 ====================

-I've decided to publish my dissertation publicly on the internet from the day I started writing it.
+I decided to publish my dissertation publicly on the internet from the day I started writing it.
 The first reason for this is that I want to take full advantage of the ability the web offers for conveying ideas and information, whether it be a video or an interactive program.
 Paper-based publication is a thing of the past and is an unbelievably limiting form of sharing, especially in science.
 Secondly, I want the process of writing my dissertation to be in the open with the ability for anyone to offer comments, suggestions and edits.
-Dissertations are historically considered to be the work of a single individual, but that is never true.
+Dissertations are traditionally considered to be the work of a single individual, but that is never true.
 All the work we do is built on the works others have already accomplished and rarely does anyone produce their work without the help of others.
 I believe that we should strive to move away from the idea that some work is only due to one